Analysis: Plot Analysis

 Mr.__’s mistress moves in and Celie falls in love with her.

 It seems like Celie will be the complete victim when her husband’s mistress Shug Avery moves in, but Celie is relieved.
 With Shug around, Mr.__ doesn’t beat her and doesn’t sleep with her.
 She has some relief, but learns jealousy.
 Now, Celie competes with Mr.__ for Shug’s attention and affection.

-Celie returns home and several things happen: Shug falls in love with somebody else, Mr.__ becomes her friend, and Nettie’s ship gets sunk when Nettie is on her way home from Africa.
-But it’s not clear if for sure Nettie’s dead.
-Although most of the plot is now behind us, there is ongoing suspense as we wonder whether Celie and Nettie will ever be reunited or not.
+Celie returns home and several things happen: Shug falls in love with somebody else, Mr.__ becomes her friend, and Nettie’s ship sinks when Nettie is on her way home from Africa.
+But it’s not clear if Nettie’s dead for sure.
+Although most of the plot is now behind us, there is ongoing suspense as we wonder whether Celie and Nettie will be reunited or not.

 Life is good.
 Nettie comes home and is reunited with Celie.
 Nettie also is able to introduce Celie to Adam and Olivia, Celie’s two children.
 Nettie’s exile is over and Celie’s period of abandonment has come to an end.

 The novel ends on a note that assures you that life for Celie and the other characters just keeps getting better.
-Now that she has found a voice and is surrounded by people who she loves and who love her back, Celie comments, "I think this is the youngest us [Celie, Nettie, Shug, Albert, etc.] ever felt."
+Now that she has found a voice and is surrounded by people she loves, Celie comments, "I think this is the youngest us [Celie, Nettie, Shug, Albert, etc.] ever felt."